The oddly soothing emerging subculture of couples-in-quarantine podcasts

 Now that podcasts are one of the easier new forms of media to create in these quarantined times, who’s laughing now?

-As people experiment with new forms of using technology to feel less alone, from virtual happy hours and dinner parties to movie nights, via Zoom, Google Hangouts, or whatever, a new subgenre of podcast has emerged: The couples-in-quarantine podcast.
+As people experiment with new forms of using technology to feel less alone, from virtual happy hours and dinner parties to movie nights, via Zoom, Google Hangouts, or whatever, a new subgenre of podcast has emerged: the couples-in-quarantine podcast.

 Staying in with the professional nerds